 Changing climate conditions impact our lives in many ways, making having the right kinds of climate information at an appropriate scale key to anticipating and responding to these changes.

-NCDC’s regional climate services make relevant climate information accessible to people across the Nation.
-From engineers to insurers, gardeners to public health officials, people who use climate data, forecasts, products, and services will find that NCDC’s regional climate services can meet their information needs.
+NCEI’s regional climate services make relevant climate information accessible to people across the Nation.
+From engineers to insurers, gardeners to public health officials, people who use climate data, forecasts, products, and services will find that NCEI’s regional climate services can meet their information needs.

 Regional Climate Services Directors

 NCEI’s six Regional Climate Services Directors (RCSDs) are NOAA’s primary points of contact for regional stakeholders regarding climate information needs.
 The RCSDs build active partner networks with public and private constituents to support the development and delivery of a wide range of place-based climate information and services.